NixImagery/NixImagery.github.io/_posts/2020-08-30-video-cc-workflow.md

 I like to do a task and complete it: I like to get it right and take my time over that.
 Once it's done, I like to move on to the next set of tasks.
 To that end, here is a way I have found of creating video, with quality captioning for those who need it, and the ability to switch it off for those who find it a distraction.

+**Edit:** I've updated this in light of new insight from my colleague, Audrey Cameron, about adding `.srt` files to Media Hopper video uploads.

 ## Contents
 {:.no_toc}